jogi-k/bios-bt05/README.md

 # bios-bt05
-Update BIOS of BT-05 with a Teensy
+Automated Update BIOS of Gene BT-05 with a Teensy

+- sending the respective keystrokes via Teensy to BT-05 on power-on
+- Uses teensyduino, tested with Teensy-LC and Teensy 3.0 with Arduino 1.0.6